RTXteam/RTX/README.md

 `notes/ARAX/arax-run-container-nodes.md`).
 Within the Docker container, ARAX uses

-- Ubuntu&nbsp;v16.04
+- Ubuntu v16.04
-- Apache&nbsp;v2.4.18
+- Apache v2.4.18
-- python&nbsp;v3.7.3
+- python v3.7.3
-- Neo4j&nbsp;v3.2.6 (see [`code/reasoningtool/kg-construction`](code/reasoningtool/kg-construction) on how to set up Neo4j for running ARAX/RTX)
+- Neo4j v3.2.6 (see [`code/reasoningtool/kg-construction`](code/reasoningtool/kg-construction) on how to set up Neo4j for running ARAX/RTX)
-- OpenJDK&nbsp;v1.8.0_131
+- OpenJDK v1.8.0_131
-- mysql&nbsp;v5.7.19-0ubuntu0.16.04.1
+- mysql v5.7.19-0ubuntu0.16.04.1

 The python package requirements for ARAX are described in the top-level `requirements.txt` file.
-RTX makes extensive use of internal caching via SQLite&nbsp;v3.11.0.
+RTX makes extensive use of internal caching via SQLite v3.11.0.

 # Contact us

-The best way to contact Team Expander&nbsp;Agent is by
+The best way to contact Team Expander Agent is by

 - sending an email message to **[`expander.agent@gmail.com`](mailto:expander.agent@gmail.com)**